AlchlcDvl/TownOfUsReworked/README.md

 **Origin**: Better TOS Marshall

 The Dictator has the ability to call tribunals.
-Upon calling the first tribunal, the Dictator is revealed to all players and any and all existing shields and traps will be broken.
+Upon calling the first tribunal, the Dictator is revealed to all players and any and all existing shields and traps on the Dictator will be broken.
 After calling a tribunal, during the next meeting, the Dictator can choose to eject one additional person alongside the one voted to be ejected.
 If the chosen person is a faithful crew, the Dictator commits suicide after the meeting is over.
-A revealed Dictator cannot be protected, but can be revived.
+A revealed Dictator cannot no longer be protected, but can be revived.

 **Game Options**